Newsletter Station

 Understanding the Basics

 Social Security benefits serve as a safety net for retirees, providing them with a source of income during their non-working years.
 The age at which you choose to begin claiming benefits plays a pivotal role in determining your monthly payment amount.
 Full retirement age (FRA) is the age at which you're entitled to receive 100% of your Social Security benefit, which ranges from 65 to 67, depending on your birth year.
-You can start claiming benefits as early as 62, but before reaching FRA, it results in reduced monthly payments.
-On the other hand, delaying benefits beyond FRA can lead to increased costs.
+You can start claiming benefits as early as 62, but doing so before reaching FRA results in reduced monthly payments.
+On the other hand, delaying benefits beyond the full retirement age (FRA) can lead to increased costs.

 The Power of Delaying